Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

 provided $n$ is big enough.

 \begin{theorem} For some positive constants $a$ and $b$,

 if $n$ is large enough. \end{theorem}

-We think the next subsection is the most intriguing part of this section, which motivates that these types of questions can be difficult.
-Here the lower and upper bounds are very far apart, and the fact that there is no easy combinatorial proof of the Graham-Pollak theorem also shows the difficulty of this problem.
+We think that the next subsection is the most intriguing part of the paper, which illustrates that these types of questions can be difficult.
+The lower and upper bounds are very far apart, and the fact that there is no easy combinatorial proof of the Graham-Pollak theorem also shows the difficulty of the problem.
 However, it gives us a remarkable open problem.